gowthamvishnu/Devops-Q-A/README.md

   * For continous testing automation tools like "Junit,seleniu,TestNG are used.
   * These tools allows the QA's to test multiple codebases throuhly in parllel to ensure that there is no flaws in the funtionality.
   * once the code is tested it is continuously integrated with the existing code.
+   CheckStyle for  coding standard” in Java.
+Using it will allow you to define and enforce good coding practices for a project.
+   PMD is a cross-language tool that “finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth”.
+   Using FindBugs allows teams to “inspect Java bytecode for occurrences of bug patterns”.

 13)explain about continous deployment in Devops lifecycle?
 A)* It is the satge where the code is deployed on all the servers.